The Online Books Page

 Image from Wikimedia Commons

-Edmund John Millington Synge (16 April 1871 – 24 March 1909), popularly known as J. M. Synge, was an Irish playwright, poet, writer, essayist, and collector of folklores.
-As an important driving force behind the Irish Literary Renaissance during the early 20th century, he is widely regarded among the most influential dramatists of the Edwardian era, and by several of his peers, including William Butler Yeats, as the most prolific dramatist in Irish literature.
+Edmund John Millington Synge (16 April 1871 – 24 March 1909), popularly known as J. M. Synge, was an Irish playwright, poet, writer, and collector of folklores.
+As a key figure of the Irish Literary Revival during the early 20th century, he is widely regarded by critics as one of the most influential dramatists of the Edwardian era, and by several of his peers, among them William Butler Yeats, as the most prolific playwright in Irish literature.
 Synge had a relatively short career (c.
-1903 - 1909), but his works continue to be held in high regard due to their cultural and literary significance.
-He was also one of the co-founders of the Abbey Theatre in Dublin.
+1903–1909), but his works continue to be held in high regard due to their cultural and literary significance.
+He was also one of the co-founders of the Abbey Theatre in Dublin, along with W. B. Yeats and Lady Gregory.
 (From Wikipedia)

 More about J. M. Synge: Associated author: Example of:More specific subjects: